JayDaley/tao/Participating in IETF Meetings.md

 Different WGs chairs have very different styles, so it is impossible to generalize how a WG meeting will feel.
 All WGs have agendas, however, and most will follow the following approach.

-At the beginning of the meeting, the chair will calls for volunteers to take minutes.
+At the beginning of the meeting, the chair will call for volunteers to take minutes.
 More than one person can do so, and they are often done on a Web page using a collaborative editing app.
 Taking minutes can be a good way to ensure you follow the discussions without distraction!
 The link to the web page will be part of the WG entry that is part of the online meeting agenda.
 There is also a chance to make any last-minute updates to the agenda.
 This is known as "agenda bashing."
 Finally, there will be a review of the Note Well.
 The order in which these things happen can vary, but they are all done before the meeting really "starts."

 To speak during a meeting, use the Meetecho app to join the speaking queue and when you are called by the chair, go to the microphone(s) located near the middle of the room.
 For controversial topics, there will be a long queue, but do not hesitate to be the first person to join the queue if you have a question or a contribution to the discussion.
 The mics perform a very useful task: they let the people listening remotely and in the room hear your question or comment.
 When you first speak, say your name and affiliation for identification purposes.
 If you miss this, folks will often say "name!" to remind you.
 Don't be embarrassed if this happens, it's not uncommon.

 ## <a id="insessionremote">Remote</a>
 The IETF uses Meetecho, a browser-based remote participation tool built on WebRTC, a set of IETF standards.
 This tool is free and does not require any advance download.
-When you first launch Meetecho is will authenticate you using your Datatracker credentials by OIDC and ask for permissions to use your camera and microphone.
+When you first launch Meetecho it will authenticate you using your Datatracker credentials by OIDC and ask for permissions to use your camera and microphone.
 If you have registered for the meeting with a different email address to your Datatracker credentials then you will be denied access.

-To minimise issues, a test Meetecho room is made available throughout the meeting.
+To minimize issues, a test Meetecho room is made available throughout the meeting.
 If you are a new participant then you should test Meetecho first.

 ## <a id="insessionchat">Chat</a>
 All sessions have a chat stream integrated into MeetEcho.
 This uses an open source messaging system called *Zulip*, which has free clients for all major OS's if you want to connect separately.
 Each WG session has its own Zulip stream.